sglebs/mswyw/README.md

 * Number of User Story Points it implements (a measure of features/value to the user)
 * Number of Function Points it implements (a measure of features/value to the user)
 * APDEX - a measure of user satisfaction with the performance of your (micro)service
-* Error Rate - a measure of user insatisfaction with your service
+* Error Rate - a measure of user lack of satisfaction with your service
 * Average response time - the faster your service responds, the happier the consumers will be.

 Examples of *COST* attributes: